Activities · Last updated 2 June 2026

 Cave Concerts and Events

-One of the unique aspects of St Michael's Cave is its use as a live music venue.
-The acoustics in the main chamber are surprisingly good for a natural cavern.
-Events range from classical concerts to jazz evenings and occasional theatrical performances.
-These are ticketed separately from daytime access and are worth checking ahead if you are visiting Gibraltar on a particular date.
+One of the genuinely unusual things about St Michael's Cave is that it doubles as a live music venue.
+The acoustics in the main chamber work surprisingly well for a natural cavern, and the setting is hard to replicate anywhere else in Europe.
+Events include classical concerts, jazz evenings, and occasional theatrical performances.
+These are ticketed separately from daytime access and tend to sell out, particularly during the summer season.
+If you are planning a visit around a specific date, check the Gibraltar Events calendar before you travel and book ahead.

 Tips for Visiting

-- Book ahead for concerts.
-Cave events sell out, particularly in peak summer season.
-Check the Gibraltar Events calendar before visiting.
+• Book concert tickets early.
+Cave events sell out quickly, especially in peak season.
+Check the Gibraltar Events calendar before you travel.

-- Combine with the Apes' Den.
-The Barbary macaques at the Apes' Den are within the same Nature Reserve ticket and are a short walk away.
-Plan for both in one visit.
+• Combine with the Apes' Den.
+The Barbary macaques at the Apes' Den near Queen's Gate are included in the same Nature Reserve ticket and are a short walk from the cave.
+Plan both in one visit.
+Do not feed or touch the macaques: the fine is around £4,000 (as of May 2026).

 The Bottom Line

-St Michael's Cave is worth visiting.
+St Michael's Cave is worth the visit.
 The scale of the main chamber is genuinely impressive and the formations are spectacular.
-If you can time a visit for a cave concert, that is a genuinely memorable experience.
-As a daytime attraction with the Upper Rock ticket, budget 30 to 45 minutes inside and combine it with the rest of the Nature Reserve for a full half-day trip.
+If you can time a trip around a cave concert, that is a memorable experience in a setting most venues cannot replicate.
+As a daytime attraction with the Upper Rock Nature Reserve ticket, budget 30 to 45 minutes inside and combine it with the rest of the reserve for a full half-day out.
+While the cable car is out of service until around 2027, the journey up by taxi or on foot is straightforward and the views along the way are part of the experience.

 Frequently Asked Questions